bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Again, set border to red around main and h2 elements." />
 </p>

-So this thing returns a **jQuery** object, with these elements inside it and then we can apply that CSS to it.
+So this thing returns a <b>jQuery</b> object, with these elements inside it and then we can apply that CSS to it.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 47. example, try these!
 (32) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->